KVSwap: Disk-aware KV Cache Offloading for Long-Context On-device Inference: Introduction

 Recent work explores storing the full KV cache on disk with selective retrieval~\cite{liu2024cachegen,yao2025cacheblend,chen2025impress}.
 These methods, designed for cloud-serving scenarios, primarily optimize time-to-first-token (TTFT) to reduce inference start-up delay.
-However, they are ineffective on resource-constrained devices during iterative decoding, as they still incur high memory overhead and assume static rather than dynamically evolving KV caches. \DesignName addresses this gap by targeting the decoding stage of LM inference, efficiently managing dynamically changing KV caches to reduce memory footprint while preserving generation quality.
+However, they are ineffective on resource-constrained devices during iterative decoding, as they still incur high memory overhead and assume static rather than dynamically evolving KV caches. \DesignName addresses this gap by \emph{targeting the decoding stage} of LM inference, efficiently managing dynamically changing KV caches to reduce memory footprint while preserving generation quality.
 It is the first disk-based KV cache offloading method that enables high-quality, long-context LM generation on resource-constrained platforms.

-We evaluate \SystemName on text and multimodal video LMs across model sizes, memory budgets, batch sizes, and context lengths.
-Compared with the strongest KV cache offloading baseline, \DesignName delivers up to 1.8$\times$ (NVMe) and 4.1$\times$ (eMMC) throughput improvements at 32K context length under the same memory budget, while also providing \textit{substantially higher} generation quality.
-Against the industry-grade vLLM~\cite{kwon2023efficient} - in an idealized setting where all available memory is dedicated to the KV cache for vLLM - \DesignName achieves comparable or higher throughput while using 11.0$\times$ less KV cache memory.
+We evaluate \SystemName on text, reasoning and video LMs across model sizes, memory budgets, disk types, batch sizes, and context lengths.
+Compared with the strongest KV cache offloading baseline, \DesignName delivers up to 1.8$\times$ (NVMe) and 4.1$\times$ (eMMC) throughput improvements at 32K context length under the same tight memory budget, while also providing \textit{substantially higher} generation quality.
+Against the industry-grade vLLM~\cite{kwon2023efficient} - in an idealized setting where all available memory is dedicated to the KV cache - \DesignName achieves comparable or higher throughput while using 11.0$\times$ less KV cache memory.
 These results demonstrate that \DesignName offers high memory efficiency and throughput with preserved generation quality for on-device long-context LM inference.

 This paper makes the following contributions.
-It presents: \begin{itemize}[topsep=0pt, leftmargin=*] \item the first disk-based KV cache offloading framework optimized for efficient long-context, on-device LM decoding; \item an algorithm and runtime co-design system to select and offload groups of KV entries to mitigate read amplification on block storage devices; \item a caching system for KV entries to reduce I/O transfers. \end{itemize}
+It presents: \begin{itemize}[topsep=3pt, leftmargin=*] \item the first disk-based KV cache offloading framework for efficient long-context, on-device LM decoding; \item a memory-efficient algorithm and system co-design that accurately identifies and accesses groups of critical KV entries, achieving substantial memory compression with preserved quality while mitigating disk read amplification; \item a runtime system for managing and caching KV entries, with optimized computation pipeline and reduced I/O transfers. \end{itemize}